edaviles/spark3hol/Lab AKS.md

 We suggest you run the below steps as well using the Admin VM created above so that all information are in the same place.

-**The best option is to use GitHub CodeSpaces.
+**Another option is to use GitHub CodeSpaces.
 It includes all the tools and also a compatible version of AZ CLI.
-It is the best tool for this scenario.
-You can also run all the steps using codespaces from below.**
+However, it is in beta and requires you to enroll first**

 4. SSH keys- login to Azure Cloud shell or to the admin created above and run the below command.
 The following ssh-keygen command generates 4096-bit SSH RSA public and private key files by default in the ~/.ssh directory.
 If an SSH key pair exists in the current location, those files are overwritten.